 As well as having client responsibility for BFAWU in the Yorkshire and Humber and the North East regions, Ranjit regularly advises trade unions, provides training for union representatives and writes legal updates, including for Thompsons’ own publication, the Labour and European Law Review.

-Outside of work Ranjit spends as much time as possible outdoors, has completed a number of half marathons and climbed Ben Nevis, Snowden and Scafell Pike.
+Outside of work, Ranjit spends as much time as possible outdoors, has completed a number of half marathons and climbed Ben Nevis, Snowdon and Scafell Pike.

-Unfair dismissal claim: Paul Whittaker v Redcar & Cleveland Borough Council – Mr Whittaker won his claim for unfair dismissal and after attending three employment tribunal hearings was awarded reinstatement.
-The council subsequently refused to reinstate and launched an appeal before settling the claim.
-Mr Whittaker was awarded the maximum 52 weeks earnings for the council’s failure to comply with the reinstatement order, plus interest from the date payment should have been made.
+- Won a reinstatement for Paul Whittaker after he was unfairly dismissed following three employment tribunal hearings.
+The employer subsequently refused to reinstate and launched an appeal before settling the claim, resulting in the maximum 52 weeks earnings award for the council’s failure to comply with the reinstatement order, plus interest from the date payment should have been made.
 The council was also made to pay Thompsons’ costs, which is very rare in employment tribunal hearings.

-Group unfair dismissal claim: A group of 61 Unite members consisting of electricians, construction workers and plumbers were made redundant by employers Syncro Ltd and Syncro Capital Ltd in 2007.
+- Represented a group of 61 Unite members consisting of electricians, construction workers and plumbers who were made redundant by employers Syncro Ltd and Syncro Capital Ltd in 2007.
 The company employed 44 Unite members at its Gateshead site who were awarded an average of £32,000 each after a Newcastle employment tribunal ruled in August 2008 that they were unfairly dismissed.
 A Glasgow employment tribunal ruled that the remaining 17 Paisley depot members were also unfairly dismissed, with the workers awarded an average of £42,000 each.